Malta Workers' Union: History

 In the light of the prevailing circumstances, it was felt absolutely necessary to make a serious evaluation of the situation.
 The need to strengthen the local free trade union movement was strongly felt and to this effect it was resolved to have another general Union which could also offer membership to workers in the Private Sector.

 Work on such a project was immediately taken in hand by the General Council of the Union.
 A number of small craft unions were approached and these were found more than forthcoming.
 They agreed to merge within the folds of such a Union.
 Various groups of workers in the Private Sector also showed their readiness to join.

 On 13 July 1978, the Union's General Conference unanimously adopted a Resolution whereby the MGEU was to become the UNION HADDIEMA MAGHQUDIN which, besides widening the aims of the Union, also opened its doors to all workers irrespective of class, sector or grade.
 The new name of the Union – UNION HADDIEMA MAGHQUDIN (UHM), together with the necessary amendments to its Constitution, were registered with the Registrar of Trade Unions on 8 August 1978.

 The Union Haddiema Maghqudin was welcomed by all who cherish free trade unionism.
 Almost all craft Unions, except for a very few relatively large ones, chose to merge with the UHM and a large number of workers, from all sectors, joined its ranks.
 Within a very short time the Union's membership shot up considerably.

 Soon the Union felt that, in view of the increase in membership, it could not function effectively from the premises that it occupied in Valletta, as these had become rather inadequate.
 So the General Council decided that a new General Headquarters should be found.
 The new offices, from where the Union still operates, were inaugurated on 29 September 1989, i.e. on the Union's twenty-third anniversary.

 The membership of the Union Haddiema Maghqudin continued to grow steadily, and in March 1996 the Union decided once more to extend its membership, this time to include pensioners.
 This again resulted in a significant number of new members, who before were barred from joining the UHM.

-The UHM today represents over 26,000 members and include workers from all walks of life and also pensioners.
+The UHM today represents over 26,000 members and includes workers from all walks of life and also pensioners.